micomitja/VIN_Project_Weather_Information_System/README.md

-# Arduino Weather Information System MasterReader/SlaveSender
+# Arduino Weather Information System Master Reader/Slave Sender

 ## This severe weather Information system informs us about severe temperature or weather conditions on the place where this system is placed